 If the verification error occurred due to a temporary glitch or because your iPhone couldn’t sync with Apple’s servers, then signing in from iCloud on another device is a way out.

-However, you will need to generate a verification code from Apple to do this.
+But you will need to generate a verification code from Apple to do this.
 This code is what you'll use to confirm your login.
-Follow these steps to generate a verification code.
+Follow these steps to generate a verification code so the next part of the process is easier to complete without backtracking.
+It gives you finer control when only one moment should stay slow and the rest of the recording should play normally.

 Get a verification code from Apple